Back to Louisiana

 Jury Duty Donation to CASA

-This bill allows jurors in Louisiana to donate their daily payment to Court Appointed Special Advocates (CASA) and ensures that donation information remains confidential.
+This act allows jurors in Louisiana to donate their daily pay to Court Appointed Special Advocates (CASA) and sets rules for how the donations are handled.

 What This Bill Does

-• Allows jurors in any judicial district of Louisiana to choose to give their entire per diem compensation to a recognized CASA program.
+• Allows jurors in any judicial district of Louisiana to choose to give their per diem compensation to a CASA program that helps children in court cases.

-• Requires the clerk of court to inform jurors about this option during jury orientation or service.
+• Requires clerks of courts to inform jurors about this donation option during jury orientation or at another suitable time.

-• Establishes procedures for collecting and distributing donations from jurors to CASA monthly.
+• Establishes procedures for collecting and distributing the donations, ensuring donors receive tax-deductible receipts.

 Who It Names or Affects